bitburner-official/bitburner-src/src/Tutorial/ui/doc/help/getting_started.md

 simply change this
 variable to be the hostname of another server.

-    const moneyThresh = ns.getServerMaxMoney(target) * 0.75;
+    const moneyThresh = ns.getServerMaxMoney(target);

 This second command defines a numerical value representing the minimum amount of money that must be available on the target server in order for our script to hack it.
 If the money available on the target server is less than this value, then our script will `grow` the server rather than hacking it.
-It is set to 75% of the maximum amount of money that can be available on the server.
+It is set to the maximum amount of money that can be available on the server.
 The `getServerMaxMoney` Netscript function is used to find this value

-    const securityThresh = ns.getServerMinSecurityLevel(target) + 5;
+    const securityThresh = ns.getServerMinSecurityLevel(target);

 This third command defines a numerical value representing the maximum security level the target server can have.
 If the target server's security level is higher than